This easy-peasy, no-bake date square recipe is simply put, delicious!

 - A wooden spoon or spatula.

-- Stir the mixture gently until the dates become soft and start to break up.
+- Using a spatula, stir the mixture until the dates soften and begin to break up.
+This process typically takes around 5 minutes.

-You can help this process by gently squishing the dates with a spatula as you stir.
+You can help this process by gently 'squishing' the dates with a spatula as you stir.
 Make sure to scrape the bottom of the pan throughout.
+If it seems like there's an excess of liquid butter at this stage, don't worry, it will get fully incorporated later in the process.

-- Once done, take the mixture off the heat and let it cool for 10 minutes.
+- Once done, take the mixture off the heat and let it cool for around 10 minutes.

 - Whisk the egg together with the sugar and salt in a small bowl.

-- Add the egg mixture to the dates and combine well.
+- Add the egg mixture to the dates and immediately stir it in, making sure to incorporate it quickly.

-- Put the saucepan back on a medium-low heat and gently warm the mixture for 2-3 minutes.
-Remove it from the heat.
+- Put the saucepan back on medium-low heat and gently warm the mixture for 2-3 minutes to cook the egg.

-- In a large bowl, break the biscuits into small pieces and add to the date mixture, combine well.
+- In a large bowl, break the biscuits into small pieces by hand.
+Don't crush it too finely, you want some larger chunks.

 - Lift the whole slab out of the tin and transfer it onto a cutting board.
 Slice it into individual squares.